 Keep track of mileage and travel expenses

 If you use your personal vehicle for business travel, or pay for meals and lodging out of your own pocket, those expenses might qualify for a tax deduction.

 You cannot deduct any expenses that your employer reimburses, of course.
 If you employer reimburses only a portion of the standard business mileage rate, you can deduct the excess amount per mile.

 Keep thorough records and save receipts

 You must keep accurate records of any employee expenses you claim as a deduction.
 The IRS recommends a written record or log book in the event any questions arise about the deductions.
 Records kept on your computer will satisfy this requirement.

 You should also save proof of payment for any tax-related expenditures.
 This proof may be in the form of a credit card or bank statement, canceled check or itemized receipt.
 If you paid cash, the receipt must include the payee's name, the date of the payment and the amount.

 Be aware of limitations on deductions

 If you have employee expenses to deduct, you report them on Form 2106, Employee Business Expenses, which you attach to your Form 1040 (when you use TurboTax, we’ll fill in all the right forms for you).
-The deductible expenses from Form 2106 are entered on Line 21 of your Schedule A, Itemized Deductions.
+The deductible expenses from Form 2106 are entered on your Schedule A, Itemized Deductions.

 If you do not itemize your deductions, you cannot deduct unreimbursed employee expenses.
 In addition, employee expenses are part of the miscellaneous deductions, and subject to a 2 percent floor.
 This means that only those amounts that are greater than 2 percent of your adjusted gross income can be deducted.
 For example, if your adjusted gross income is $100,000 and your total miscellaneous deductions are $4,500, you can deduct only $2,500 —2 percent of $100,000 is $2,000, and the amount over that is deductible.